-2. Where to eat in Avoca Beach
+Top things to do in Avoca Beach

 Vegan breakfast x2 at Wise Foods, Avoca

 We had the acai smoothie and vegan breakfast (pictured above) which were so good, we went back later and ordered a cup of tea and a selection of their raw cakes below!